deeplearning4j/deeplearning4j/windows.md

 First, make sure you have BLAS libraries intalled.
 Typically, this involves building OpenBLAS by downloading OpenBLAS and running the commands 'make', 'make install' in msys2.

-Running this command in the MinGW-w64 Win64 Shell instead of the standard msys2 shell may resolve this issue.
+Running the buildnativeoperations.sh script in the MinGW-w64 Win64 Shell instead of the standard msys2 shell may resolve this issue.

 ### I'm getting other errors not listed here